 About Juno

-Juno is a female Mastiff almost 7 years old.
+Juno is a female Mastiff about 7 years old.
 Carefully selected as a great representative of her breed, Carolyn decided to make her part of their program.
 Carolyn has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great health testing